ilhan007/ui5con-web-component/docs/2_Develop_Token.md

 <div> <slot></slot> </div>
 ```

-**Note:** Тhe `slot`defines where exactly to display the text and thsi can be seen in the ShadowDOM via the Chrome Dev Tools (the right figure).
+**Note:** Тhe `slot`defines where exactly to display the text and this can be seen in the ShadowDOM via the Chrome Dev Tools (the right figure).

 <br>